- Scholarly Retreats

 - Type of work

-Danica Brown worked on preparing her dissertation during a scholarly retreat in the Woods in the fall of 2018.
+Danica Brown worked on revising her area exam, preparing her dissertation and conducting data analysis for a research paper during a scholarly retreat in the Woods in the fall of 2018.

-Born and raised in the New Orleans area, Danica is right at home in Tulane’s City, Culture and Community doctoral program.
-She earned a Bachelor of Science degree in Mathematics with a concentration in Secondary Education and minor in Spanish from Louisiana State University.
-While teaching in Baton Rouge, she received a Masters of Natural Sciences with a focus in Mathematics also from LSU.
+Danica is a Ph.D. candidate in the City, Culture, and Community program in the Department of Sociology.
+She earned a Bachelor of Science degree in Mathematics with a concentration in Secondary Education and minor in Spanish from Louisiana State University in Baton Rouge (LSU).
+She received a Master of Natural Science with a focus in mathematics also from LSU.